JackBJ23/Topo-GEN/README.md

 The `topo_losses` function combines the seven topological regularizers into a single, unified function.
 #### Required Arguments
 - `points`: Learnable point cloud or output of a machine learning model.
-Expected shape `(number of points, dimension of each point)`.
+Expected shape `(number of points, additional dimensions)`.
 - `true_points`: Ground truth point cloud.
-Expected shape `(number of points, dimension of each point)`.
+Expected shape `(number of points, additional dimensions)`.
 - `topo_weights`: List of weights associated with each topological loss:
   `[w_topo0, w_topo1, w_pers0, w_pers1, w_dsigma0, w_dsigma1, w_density0]`.
 If a weight is set to `0`, its corresponding topological function is not used.
 #### Optional Arguments